 To shine a light on locals, by highlighting small businesses and speaking to people who call Queens their home.

-What transpired next was experimenting with different ways to define a borough:
+What transpired next was series of experiments on different ways to define the borough:

 creating a clothing line in order to find all the Queens makers and manufacturers who still make things locally